tooljump/tooljump/docs/docs/security.md

 ### Dependency Management

-Tooljump leverages mature, battle-tested Node.js packages and utilizes GitHub's vulnerability scanner to identify and address potential security vulnerabilities promptly.
+ToolJump leverages mature, battle-tested Node.js packages and utilizes GitHub's vulnerability scanner to identify and address potential security vulnerabilities promptly.

 ### Input Validation

-Tooljump implements comprehensive input validation to ensure data received from the extension is properly formatted and safe for processing.
+ToolJump implements comprehensive input validation to ensure data received from the extension is properly formatted and safe for processing.

 ## Production Security

-While Tooljump is designed with security in mind, proper deployment practices are essential for maintaining security in production environments.
+While ToolJump is designed with security in mind, proper deployment practices are essential for maintaining security in production environments.

 ### Essential Security Measures

-✅ **Use HTTPS** - Deploy Tooljump with HTTPS to secure communication between the extension and server
+✅ **Use HTTPS** - Deploy ToolJump with HTTPS to secure communication between the extension and server

-✅ **Implement Network Access Controls** - If your organization uses IP-based security (e.g., Netskope, Zscaler), restrict Tooljump access to your organization's IP ranges via firewall rules
+✅ **Implement Network Access Controls** - If your organization uses IP-based security (e.g., Netskope, Zscaler), restrict ToolJump access to your organization's IP ranges via firewall rules

 ✅ **Use Strong Authentication** - Implement strong, unique passwords that are not easily guessable